MohammedJunaid1/MohammedJunaid1/README.md

 # Hello, World!
-It's Mohd Junaid👋
+It's Mohammed Junaid👋
 # 💫 Another Frontend Developer

 **Welcome to my GitHub profile!** I'm an avid coder, problem solver, and explorer of the digital realm.
 With a passion for innovation and a penchant for crafting elegant solutions, I'm on a mission to make the world of code a better place, one project at a time.